-When comparing Leadwerks vs PlayCanvas, the Slant community recommends Leadwerks for most people.
+When comparing Leadwerks vs PlayCanvas, the Slant community recommends PlayCanvas for most people.
 In the question“What are the best 3D game engines?”
-Leadwerks is ranked 18th while PlayCanvas is ranked 22nd.
+PlayCanvas is ranked 19th while Leadwerks is ranked 21st.
+The most important reason people chose PlayCanvas is:

 Ranked in these QuestionsQuestion Ranking